FEBRUARY 2026 · 10 MIN READ

 Tanzania

-The Bank of Tanzania (BoT) has requirements for cybersecurity programmes within its licensing and supervision framework.
-Tanzania’s TCRA (Tanzania Communications Regulatory Authority) manages cyber incident reporting for the ICT sector.
+The Bank of Tanzania (BoT) sets cybersecurity programme requirements within its licensing and supervision framework.
+Tanzania's TCRA (Tanzania Communications Regulatory Authority) manages cyber incident reporting for the ICT sector.
 The Electronic and Postal Communications Act provides the legislative framework.

 The financial sector: the primary target